 1.5.1.3 Questionnaires: This method of data collection is quite popular, particularly in case of big enquiries.
 It is being adopted by private individuals, research workers, private and public organisations and even by governments.
 In this method a questionnaire is sent to the persons concerned with a request to answer the questions and return the questionnaire.
 A questionnaire consists of a number of questions printed or typed in a definite order on a form or set of forms.
-The questionnaire is mailed/or distributed individually to respondents who are expected to read and understand the questionnaire itself.
+The questionnaire is mailed/or distributed individually to respondents who are expected to read and understand the questions and write down the reply in the space meant for the purpose in the questionnaire itself.
 The respondents have to answer the questions on their own.
 The method of collecting data by mailing the questionnaires to respondents is most extensively employed in various economic and business surveys.
 The following are the merits of the questionnaire method